kelvinou01/effective-handbook/content/chapters/the-effectiveness-mindset.md

   </head>
   <body>
     <orbit-reviewarea color="blue">
       <orbit-prompt
-        question="Why is preventing the next pandemic a big issue?" answer="Much less is spent on preventing pandemics compared to counterterrorism, while the number of deaths due to covid-19 far exceed the number of deaths from terrorism.
-        In effective altruism, once a big and neglected problem has been identified, the community then looks for solutions that have a chance of making a big contribution to solving the problem, and are neglected by others working on that issue"
+        question="When will AI be as good as, or better than, human beings on all tasks?" answer="Various arguments and expert surveys suggest this century."
       ></orbit-prompt>
       <orbit-prompt
-        question="Why is providing basic medical supplies in poor countries a big issue?" answer="Over 700 million people live on less than $1.90 per day.
-In contrast, an American living near the poverty line lives on 20 times as much, and the average American college graduate lives on about 107 times as much.
-Global inequality is extreme.
-Because of this, transferring resources to the very poorest people in the world can do a huge amount of good."
+        question="What will happen once AI can perform at human levels?" answer="Technological progress will accelerate.
+A transformation with similar or greater significance to the industrial revolution will entail. "
       ></orbit-prompt>
       <orbit-prompt
-        question="Why is AI alignment a big issue?" answer="With rapid progress in artificial intelligence (AI), the goal is to develop AI surpassing human capabilities.
-The potential consequences, both positive and negative, are compared to the significance of the industrial revolution.
-If handled well, AI advancements could bring prosperity, but if mismanaged, power could concentrate in the hands of a few, or worse, control could be lost.
+        question="Why is AI alignment a big issue?" answer="Human-level AI is probably coming within this century.
+If handled well, AI advancements could bring prosperity, but if mismanaged, power could concentrate in the hands of a few, or worse, control could be lost."
-        The AI alignment problem, ensuring AI systems align with human values, is crucial for the future.
-Despite its significance, only a small number of researchers work on this problem compared to those enhancing AI capabilities.
-The issue not only impacts the present generation but holds long-term implications, making it a priority from a "longtermist" perspective."
       ></orbit-prompt>
       <orbit-prompt
-        question="Why is ending factory farming a big issue?" answer="Nearly 10 billion animals live and die in factory farms in the US every year – often unable to physically turn around their entire lives, or castrated without anaesthetic.
-In the US, about 1,400 times more animals pass through factory farms than pet shelters, but pet shelters receive around $5 billion per year in the US, compared to only $97 million on advocacy to end factory farming "
+        question="Why is ending factory farming a big issue?" answer="In the US, nearly 10 billion animals suffer in factory farms in the US every year.
+        Also, about 1,400 times more animals pass through factory farms than pet shelters, but pet shelters receive much more funding."
       ></orbit-prompt>
       <orbit-prompt
         question="Why is improving decision making a big issue?" answer="If key actors — such as politicians, private and third sector leaders, or grantmakers at funding bodies — were generally better at making decisions, society would be in a better position to deal with a whole range of future global problems, whatever they turn out to be."
       ></orbit-prompt>
     </orbit-reviewarea>

   </body>
 </html>